ramdanariadi/dot-test/README.md

 # Grocery backend dot-test

-A GO application using gin and GORM
+A GO application using gin and gorm
 ## Running Locally

 * Installing docker